Cryptocurrency FAQs: Answers from an Investment Advisor and a Tax Accountant

 Why is tax planning before I invest in cryptocurrency so important?

-Charlie: It’s important to consult with a tax professional to know which cryptocurrency transactions are taxable and which are not.
+Brian: It’s important to consult with a tax professional to know which cryptocurrency transactions are taxable and which are not.
 For example, exchanging one type of cryptocurrency, Bitcoin, for another type of cryptocurrency, Ethereum, is a taxable event.

 It is also important to put in place a system that permits you to track and collate your transactions since there is the potential for having to account for thousands of transactions in a single year.

 What is one common misunderstanding about crypto from a tax angle?